 The undergraduate application fee is waived for Transfer Mentor Program participants.Request an Individualized Transfer PlanSubmit a Transfer Mentor Program Agreement

-No. Any community college student (in-state or out-of-state) may apply for the Transfer Mentor Program.
+No. Any community college student (resident or non-resident) may apply for the Transfer Mentor Program.

 Yes.
 This information is available two ways: